Jon-Noriega/project_GHOST/README.md

 <h2>Inspiration</h2>

 <p>
 My inspiration for this project came about early days pandemic (April 2020).
 With lock-down restrictions easing in Denver, our friend group was eager to get out for bike rides though the city.
 We were missing: eachother, being outdoors, and the freedom that comes with being on your wheels.
 So we began messaging about daily bike rides but it was hard to rally the whole group for a set time.
 Often times we wouldn't hear from everyone until late afternoon, at which point some early commits had already backed out of the ride.
-What if there was a way to facilitate timely responses from all groups members?
+What if there was a way to facilitate more timely responses from all groups members?
 Cue up disappearing event messages!
 The core feature of swiftly was born
 </p>

 <h2>Technologies</h2>